Move Over, 'Despacito.' These Videos Also Ruled YouTube In 2017

 Saudi Arabian Family Fun

-With more than 35 million views, the Middle East's top YouTube video features clips of Saudi vlogger Mohamed Moshaya at wit's end with his three lovable but mischievous children.
-They rummage through the laundry, steal dad's laptop cable and laugh when caught red-handed.
+With more than 35 million views, the Middle East's top YouTube video features clips of Saudi vlogger Mohamed Moshaya at wits' end with his three lovable but mischievous children.
+They rummage through the laundry, steal Dad's laptop cable and laugh when caught red-handed.
 "People are naturally attracted to families," Moshaya told a local news site in February.
 "Through our videos, followers get a glimpse of how a family is living in Saudi Arabia and what they do on their travels."

 Senegal's Soap